SoftwareAG/c8y-docs/src/render/guides/edge/usage/connecting-devices.html.md

 ### Connecting a Modbus device

-To connect Modbus device in Edge, follow the steps below.
+To connect a Modbus device in Edge, follow the steps below.

 #### Preparation